 1. Party City – #Trending

 What better way to hop on the Halloween bandwagon than capitalizing on the hottest trends of 2017 – like fidget spinners and the Starbucks Unicorn Frappuccino?
 While Party City provides a wide variety of costumes for people of all ages, they know that there will always be people who make their own costumes – and they’ve found a way to help them out!
+I found an excellent site to buy table covers wholesale for a special event.
 (While helping themselves, too).
 In this post below, the party company shows you how to make a fidget spinner costume from items in the store.
 They are making the DIY approach to Halloween work toward their brand’s advantage.

 2. Target – User-Generated Content (UGC)